2025 Reliance Foundation Development League

-The 2024–25 Reliance Foundation Development League is the fourth season of the Reliance Foundation Development League, developmental football league organised by the Reliance Foundation and the AIFF.
+The 2024–25 Reliance Foundation Development League was the fourth season of the Reliance Foundation Development League, developmental football league organised by the Reliance Foundation and the AIFF.

 The season features 54 teams divided into nine regions, held across multiple regions from 25 November 2024.
 Punjab FC are the defending champions.

 Format

 The teams may include up to four players born on or after January 1, 2002, in their matchday squads, with no more than two on the playing XI at a time.
 Participants in the league must have been born on or after January 1, 2004.

-This season features the league’s most extensive outreach, divided into four phases: Regional qualifiers, Zonal group stage, National group stage and the National championship.
+This season features the league's most extensive outreach, divided into four phases: Regional qualifiers, Zonal group stage, National group stage and the National championship.
 With the introduction of a Zonal stage that will see the top teams from each region play more matches versus higher quality opposition.

 Each team will play at least 5 matches in the regional qualifiers.
 24 teams will qualify for the Zonal group stage from the regional qualifiers.
 12 sides from pan India that top the Zonal stage progress to the National group stage.
 The National group stage will feature 30 matches across 2 groups with the winners & runners-up from each group booking their spot for the National Championship.